KaylaMLe/waas/README.md

 - Node.js (v16 or later)
 - npm (v7 or later)
-- A valid Y Combinator account
+- A Y Combinator account
 - An OpenAI API key

 ## Installation